UBC-biol525D/UBC-biol525D.github.io/Topic_5/readme.md

 ____________________________

-At this point we'll introduce a very useful - and incredibly widely used - piece of software called `samtools`.
+At this point, we'll introduce a very useful - and incredibly widely used - piece of software called `samtools`.
 As the name suggests, `samtools` is a program for working with SAM/BAM files.

 ### *Note*
 `samtools` can produce very useful summaries of alignments - try running `samtools flagstat bam/Salmon.p1.3.i1.sam`.